jcc117/OcarinaProgrammingLanguage/README.md

 	*Exception handling*

 # Progress report
-	Symboltable generation and design
+	Add lines and column numbers to all nodes - modifying the ast class constructors to accomodate this Symboltable generation and design
 	Syntactical rule development(what's considered an error other than grammar violations) Instruction manual writing